akinyiv/alx-system_engineering-devops/0x02-shell_redirections/README.md

 File 6- displays the third line of the file.
 File 7- script that creates a file named....
 File 8- save current state of working directory.
+File 9- script that duplicates the last line of the file.